ncatlab/nlab-content/pages/4167.md

 This would make the construction even smaller.

+What's the problem?

 If $L$ is abelian, then this is the [[Eilenberg-MacLane space]] which features in the [[Dold-Kan correspondence]].

 This is true if one takes care of some things.
 This is part of the above "terrible proof".

-Because one can proove that using explicit Eilenberg-MacLane's homotopies that proove the [[Eilenberg-Zilber theorem]] in terms of [[cochain on a simplicial set|simplicial cochains]] we have an equivalence
+Because one can prove that using explicit Eilenberg-MacLane's homotopies that proove the [[Eilenberg-Zilber theorem]] in terms of [[cochain on a simplicial set|simplicial cochains]] we have an equivalence

 $$
   MC(